zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 }
 ```

-The widget tree of this example is very simple as the following image visualizes.
+The Widget tree of this example is very simple as the following image visualizes.

  <p align="center">
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687330012/vuSdPUtnf.png?auto=format" width=60% height=60%>
  </p>
-The first tree shows the defined widget tree, but Flutter created a refined widget tree, that is illustrated on the right side.
-But why is Flutter adding tree additonal widgets into the widget tree?
+The first tree shows the defined Widget tree, but Flutter created a refined Widget tree, that is illustrated on the right side.
+But why is Flutter adding tree additonal Widgets into the Widget tree?
 To address this question, it's crucial to understand Flutter's two categories of widgets for defining UI elements: StatefulWidgets/StatelessWidgets and RenderObjectWidgets.
-RenderObjectWidgets are responsible for rendering elements on the screen, while StatefulWidgets/StatelessWidgets simplify their usage.
-As a developer, you typically combine and configure existing widgets within a StatefulWidget/StatelessWidget, rarely creating RenderObjectWidgets directly.
-Many widgets provided by Flutter are themselves StatefulWidget/StatelessWidget, but ultimately, each of these widgets contributes at least one RenderObjectWidget to the tree, as only RenderObjectWidgets have the knowledge to render elements on the canvas.
+RenderObjectWidgets are responsible for rendering Elements on the screen, while StatefulWidgets/StatelessWidgets simplify their usage.
+As a developer, you typically combine and configure existing Widgets within a StatefulWidget/StatelessWidget, rarely creating RenderObjectWidgets directly.
+Many Widgets provided by Flutter are themselves StatefulWidget/StatelessWidget, but ultimately, each of these widgets contributes at least one RenderObjectWidget to the tree, as only RenderObjectWidgets have the knowledge to render Elements on the canvas.

-The following illustration shows all types of widgets.
+The following illustration shows all types of Widgets.

  <p align="center">
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1684687367533/AdMsKBnCM.png?auto=format" width=80% height=80%>